 The stand density, which is greatly determined by the coppicing ability, has a strong effect on the yield.
 The main rule holds that the larger the number of vigorous shoots, the greater the yield will be.
 As a practical compromise, we aim at 30 rods per square meter in one-year crops.
 With this density, a fully closed foliage is established within 30 days in the spring.

-In fertilization, wood ash plays an important role, which makes it possible to recirculate nutrients.
+In fertilisation, wood ash plays an important role, which makes it possible to recirculate nutrients.
 If the energy crop is burned in a heating plant, most of the nutrients can be returned to the plantation in the ash.
 The major nutrient which escapes to the atmosphere is nitrogen; minor potassium losses have also to be compensated for.

 As the experimental fields in Finland are small, covering altogether no more than 15 hectares, there is little experience about ecological risks, diseases and insects.
 Avoiding drawbacks requires concern to be put on genetic variation.
 Clone mixtures and long periods for field tests are the means in efforts to ensure ecologically stable farming.